Abarth 600e review

 In-depth reviews

-Every Abarth 600e also comes with a Torsen mechanical limited-slip differential, a new brake system designed to offer better fade resistance and heat distribution, a liquid cooling system for the battery, and 20-inch diamond-cut alloy wheels wrapped in Michelin Pilot Sport EV tyres.
+The brand has also added a Torsen mechanical limited-slip differential, a new brake system designed to offer better fade resistance and heat distribution, liquid cooling for the battery, and 20-inch diamond-cut alloy wheels wrapped in Michelin Pilot Sport EV tyres.
+The suspension and anti-roll bars are stiffer too, plus the car’s track has been widened by 30mm up front and 25mm on the rear.

 The Abarth 600e will be available to order in the UK from mid-November, with a starting price of £36,975.
 That’s about £4,000 more than the Fiat it’s based on, and a little more than the MG4 XPower, which also has more power and all-wheel drive.
 However, the Abarth is available for nearly £2,500 less than the recently updated VW Golf GTI.